asiacanady/s18-a06/README.md

     Hint: The homicide counts will be missing rows for community areas that had no homicides.
 The default, inner, merge between homocide counts and socioeconomic data will thus be missing these areas.
 To get the right answer, you will need to select a different merge type using the `how` argument and then fill in the missing homocide counts with zeros.

-3. Plot the proportion of crimes that are domestic by hour of the day.
+3. Create a plot where the x-axis is the hour of the day and the y-axis is the proportion of crimes occuring that hour that are domestic.
 Save this as `prop_domestic_by_hour.png`.

     Hint: You can extract the hour of a Timestamp using the `hour` attribute (similar to `month` and `dayofweek` shown in lecture).
 Then `groupby` the hour and aggregate the `Domestic` column.